leo40641/syscall/README.md

 # syscall
-App to control calls from the Syscall system, Currently in development
+App to control calls from the Syscall system, Currently in development.